Oestrich-Winkel: Territorial structure

 Hallgarten as the only one of these has the status as an Ortsbezirk.

 History

 Oestrich-Winkel was founded on the 1st of July, 1972 by the merger of the municipalities of Mittelheim, Oestrich and Winkel; it was further enlarged by incorporation of Hallgarten in 1977 by law.
 From the very beginning Oestrich-Winkel was entitled by state government to lead the designation Stadt (town).

 The double-barrelled name Oestrich-Winkel has already had a long tradition as the name of the only train station for the East Rhine Railway between Geisenheim and Hattenheim.

 Politics

 Mayors

-Kay Tenge (CDU) was elected in 2019 for mayor.
+Carsten Sinß (SPD) was elected in 2023 for mayor.
 Former mayors were: